peterjast/reading-note/code-301/class-01.md

 Having a lot of reusable components pays off in large apps.
 If it is used several times or complex, it should be extracted to a separate component.

-**Props are Read-Only and all components must act like pure functions with resprect to their props.**
+**Props are Read-Only and all components must act like pure functions with respect to their props.**

 ## Resources